 Good nutrition is at the root of your herd’s wellbeing.
 BioZyme® makes products to help mitigate heat stress while controlling flies in both the cows and their progeny.

 Vitaferm® Concept•Aid® 5/S HEAT® with ClariFly® would be an ideal vitamin and mineral supplement to feed during fall calving.
 This free-choice vitamin and mineral package is specifically designed for reproductive success when fed 60 days pre-calving through 60 days post-breeding and contains HEAT to help prevent heat stress during temperatures of 70 degrees and above, or anytime cattle are grazing fescue and includes ClariFly® to stop flies in their larval stage, including both horn flies and stable flies.
 The HEAT package also contains garlic, considered a natural insect deterrent.

 Another product that can be useful for calves is a Vita Charge® Stress Tub HEAT®.
 Many producers put these in their creep feeding pens for calves to get a jump start on their nutrition, and to help mitigate heat stress and help naturally repel insects.
-Both the VitaFerm and Vita Charge products contain Amaferm®, a precision prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+Both the VitaFerm and Vita Charge products contain Amaferm®, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 It is research-proven to combat stress and maintain performance during heat stress by supporting the animal’s own immune system, significantly increasing intake and nutrient utilization.